nodejs/community-committee/README.md

 The Community Committee is a top-level committee in the Node.js Foundation focused on community-facing efforts.

-For more details read the [Community Committee Charter](https://github.com/nodejs/community-committee/blob/master/GOVERNANCE.md), adopted by the Node.js Foundation Board of Directors on March 10th 2017.
+For more details read the [Community Committee Charter], adopted by the Node.js Foundation Board of Directors on March 10th 2017.

 ## Why does the Community Committee exist?